bigmlcom/python/docs/index.rst

 can also add an ``api`` argument with the connection to be used to download the ensemble's JSON information.

-The functions stored in this directory can be generated automatically using the command-line tool ``bigmler export``.
-Please, check the its documentation for more details.
+The functions stored in this directory are generated automatically the first time you instantiate the ensemble.
+Once they are generated, the functions are retrieved from the directory.

 Note that only last prediction missings strategy is available for these predictions.